hzz0024/hzz0024.github.io/_posts/2020/2020-09-01-Outlier_detection_Fish_update.markdown

 > 0.9770115
 ```

-This means only 85 out of 87 (98%) outliers SNPs have a sum of delta_p larger than 0.3.
-This ratio is pretty larger than the overall patters.
-I also randomly pickup up 87 SNPs and examined the propotion of SNPs with sum delta_p > 0.3 and the ratio is 0 (with only a few trial).
+This means 85 out of 87 (98%) outlier markers have a sum of delta_p larger than 0.3.
+This ratio is pretty larger than the overall pattern (1%).
+I also randomly pickup up 87 SNPs and examined the propotion of markers with sum delta_p > 0.3 and the ratio is 0 (with aournd 20 trials).
 Overall, the results suggest that Fisher’s combined probability method is useful to find out the outliers.

 HC vs. SR delta_p against p0.
 Here Black dots are SNPs with absolute delta_p < 0.1, blue dots with  0.1 <= abs(delta_p) < 0.2, gray dots with abs(delta_p) >= 0.2